KaustavCodes/FunDesignProjects/README.md

 Fork this repository: Create your own copy to modify and experiment with the projects.
 Add Your Own Projects: Contribute your own fun design projects using JavaScript and CSS!
 Pull requests are welcome.
 Let's make the web a more playful place!

-Note:

-Replace <your-username> with your actual GitHub username.
-You can add a brief description for each project under the "What's Inside?" section.